juliedxn33/Scripting_for_fun/README.md

 Disclaimer: This code will launch nmap against the list of hosts, please only use this against authorized machines.

-Functions and upcoming goals

-Current functions:
+Scanner.py current functions:
 - ping sweep to check for live hosts
 - nmap launch on resulting hosts for all ports with verbose output, saving results to xml file
 - xml to csv for more readable output

-Goals:
+Scanner.py goals:
 - dirb for all 443 and 80 ports
 - xxs, sql injection, xsrf modules
 - launching other nmap scripts on susceptible services